 \subsection{Empirical Validation of FPR with Z-Scores}

-So far, the FPR was checked on small scale experiments: around $500$ negative samples~\cite{kirchenbauer2023watermark,kirchenbauer2023reliability, zhao2023provable}.
-This section conducts large-scale studies to validate the current approaches.

-We select $100$k texts from multilingual Wikipedia to cover the distribution of natural text.
-We tokenize them using LLaMA's tokenizer, and cut $T=256$ tokens from each text.
-We run the detection tests with varying length $h$ for the context window used when seeding the RNG (Sect.~\ref{sec:KeyManagement}).
-We repeat this experiment with $10$ different master keys, which makes $1$M detection results under $\H_0$ for each method and $h$ value.
+So far, the FPR has been checked on only around $500$ negative samples~\cite{kirchenbauer2023watermark,kirchenbauer2023reliability, zhao2023provable}.
+We scale this further and select $100$k texts from multilingual Wikipedia to cover the distribution of natural text.
+We tokenize with LLaMA's tokenizer, and take $T=256$ tokens/text.
+We run detection tests with varying window length $h$ when seeding the RNG.
+We repeat this with $10$ different master keys, which makes $1$M detection results under $\H_0$ for each method and $h$ value.
 For the detection of the greenlist watermark, we use $\gamma=0.25$.

 Fig.~\ref{fig:fpr-zscore} compares empirical and theoretical FPRs.
-The obvious observation is that the theoretical guarantees do not hold in practice: the empirical FPRs are much higher than the theoretical ones.
-We also observed in practice that distributions of p-values were not uniform (which should be the case under $\H_0$).
+Theoretical guarantees do not hold in practice: the empirical FPRs are much higher than the theoretical ones.
+We also observed that distributions of p-values were not uniform (which should be the case under $\H_0$).
 Besides, the larger the watermarking context window $h$, the closer we get to theoretical guarantees.
 In pratice, one would need $h>>8$ to get reliable p-values, but this makes the watermarking method less robust to attacks on generated text because it hurts synchronization.